 We’re here for New Years Eve.
 Tim the chef has been cooking all day, preparing lobster tails, shrimp, strip steak, salads, apple crumble, cream puffs, and pastries.
 Tim is a resourceful chef, using every bit of leftover to create something new.
 Leftover lobster and shrimp make a comeback as seafood chowder.
 Bread is cubed, baked with custard, and served as pudding.
 In the summer, he tells me, the lodge grows its own produce in two large greenhouses.

-Like a genie released, greenish streaks take over the star-speckled night sky.
+Like a genie released, whitish streaks with faint hints of green and purple take over the star-speckled night sky.
 It is everywhere.
 Above, in front, behind.
 We don’t know where to look, and I nearly topple over craning my neck backwards to look up.
 It lasts for hours, at times but a faint streak, and then full-blast dancing again.
 I have not, ever, been so struck with awe.

 The next morning, before the sun rises at 11 am, the snow reflects in shades of orange, and the trees stand stark.
 It is surprising how “white” can reveal so many different colors.
 Blueish dark at night, orange-hued in the morning, or quartz rose when the sun sets.

 In the early afternoon, we go for a short dog-sled spin around the lake.
 Felix the dog musher, assisted by Adrien, straps seven dogs in front of a wooden sled.
 The dogs go mad, howling “runrunrunrun“, or so it sounds.
 They bark and pull, ready to drag the sled off its anchor and go.
 “The first run will be fast,” the musher warns.
 And it is.
 The moment theanchor comes free, the dogs fly.
 We speed through the sunlit scenery, quiet and serene.
 All I hear is the sound of the sled dragging, and the patpatpat of the dog feet running, damp mist hanging around their lean muscular bodies.